simonescaccia/IoTProject/Evaluation.md

 $$time =  \frac{2.83}{0.9} = 0.32 s$$

 The difference time is 0.476 s, and so for 0.126 s there is a different water.
-But this is valid for 0.9 m, for an higher distance (double for example) the water is the same.
+But this is valid for 0.9 m.
 Increasing the distance between the two turbines, there will be an higher time and so the observation still holds.

 With this observation, the algorithmic error is not significant, we can approssimate it to zero.